medson10/react-native-custom-checkbox/README.md

 # Custom Checkbox React Native

 It's a React Native checkbox that can be customize.
+Works for both Android and iOS.

 ![demo](https://raw.githubusercontent.com/caroaguilar/images-gifs/master/react-native-custom-checkbox/demo.gif)